Situationist International: Punk and culture

-In cultural terms, the SI's influence has arguably been greater, if more diffuse.
-In the late 1960s, MC5, the Fugs and Hawkwind were radical Situationist bands.
+In cultural terms, Situationist International's influence has arguably been greater, if more diffuse.
+In the late 1960s, MC5, the Fugs and Hawkwind were radical situationist bands.

-Situationist ideas exerted a strong influence on the design language of the punk rock phenomenon of the 1970s.
-To a significant extent this came about due to the adoption of the style and aesthetics and sometimes slogans employed by the SI.
-These were often second hand, via English pro-Situ groups such as King Mob whose associates included Malcolm McLaren and Jamie Reid.
-Factory Records owner Tony Wilson was influenced by Situationist urbanism and Factory Records band The Durutti Column took its name from Andre Bertrand's collage Le Retour de la Colonne Durutti.
+Situationist ideas exerted a strong influence on the design language of the punk rock phenomenon of the 1970s and the post-punk scene of the early 1980s.
+To a significant extent, this was the result of the adoption of the style, aesthetics and slogans employed by the SI.
+These were often secondhand influences received through British situationist groups such as King Mob whose associates included Malcolm McLaren and Jamie Reid.
+Factory Records owner Tony Wilson was influenced by situationist urbanism, and Factory band the Durutti Column took their name from André Bertrand's collage Le Retour de la Colonne Durutti.
 (Bertrand, in turn, took his title from the eponymous anarchist army during the Spanish Civil War).
-U.S. punk group The Feederz have been acclaimed as exhibiting a more direct and conscious influence.
-Formed in the late 1970s, they became known for extensive use of detournement and their intention to provoke their audience through the exposition of Situationist themes.
-Other musical artists whose lyrics and artwork have referenced Situationist concepts include: The Clash, Pussy Riot, Crass, Tom Robinson Band, Ian Dury, X-Ray Spex, Sham 69, Buzzcocks, The Fall, Patrik Fitzgerald, Conflict, The Royal Family and the Poor, Angelic Upstarts, Chaos UK, Chaotic Dischord, MDC, Dead Kennedys, Reagan Youth, Chumbawamba, Manic Street Preachers.
-Situationist theory experienced a vogue in the late '90s hardcore punk scene, being referenced by Orchid, His Hero Is Gone, and CrimethInc.
+American punk group the Feederz have been acclaimed as exhibiting a more direct and conscious influence.
+Formed in the late 1970s, they became known for extensive use of detournement and their intention to provoke their audience through the exposition of situationist themes.
+Other musical artists whose lyrics and artwork have referenced situationist concepts include the Clash, Pussy Riot, Crass, Tom Robinson Band, Ian Dury, X-Ray Spex, Sham 69, Buzzcocks, the Fall, Patrik Fitzgerald, Conflict, the Royal Family and the Poor, Angelic Upstarts, Chaos UK, Chaotic Dischord, MDC, Dead Kennedys, Reagan Youth, Chumbawamba and Manic Street Preachers.
+Situationist theory experienced a vogue in the late '90s hardcore punk scene, when it was referenced by Orchid, His Hero Is Gone and CrimethInc.

-One can also trace situationist ideas within the development of other avant-garde threads such as Unilalianism and Neoism, as well as artists such as Mark Divo.
+Situationist ideas may be found within the development of other avant-garde threads such as unilalianism and neoism, as well as artists such as Mark Divo and American artist Joey Skaggs who has been compared to Situationist practitioners for his use of staged spectacles and media infiltration to subvert dominant cultural narratives.
+His satirical hoaxes, such as Cathouse for Dogs and Portofess, reflect Situationist strategies like détournement by exposing media complicity and challenging societal norms.

-Some hacker related e-zines, which, like samizdat, were distributed via email and FTP over early Internet links and BBS quoted and developed ideas coming from SI.
-A few of them were N0 Way, N0 Route, UHF, in France; and early Phrack, cDc in the US.
-More recently, writers such as Thomas de Zengotita have echoed Situationist theories regarding the spectacle of contemporary society.
+Writers such as Thomas de Zengotita have echoed situationist theories regarding the spectacle of contemporary society.